kehantan/labbook/docs/cell_culture/cell_count.rst

 **Objective:** To get an estimation of how many cells we had collected from a culture flask.

-This protocol is not a strict instruction, just some suggestions which can help ease your workflow.
-You can of course, adjust the parameters (volume of cell suspension, dilution factor, etc.) according to your needs.

 **Materials**

 * Counting chamber